-Luckily, there are endless things to do in LA.
-It's a city where you would find it hard to be bored, there's a ton to do no matter what you're into.
+Luckily, there are endless things to do in LA - there's a reason why it's one of the top destinations in California.
+It's a city where you would find it hard to ever be bored, because there's so much to do no matter what you're into.

 If you can get past all the negative stereotypes that people tend to attach to Los Angeles, you'll discover a large number of unique activities and sights around the city that should be experienced at least once.

-This list is to be saved and referenced for whenever you're in the City of Angels next.
-Maybe you'll have a massive layover in LA in the near future, or perhaps you'll find yourself in the city one day and be lost for what to see besides the main tourist attractions.
+This LA bucket list is to be saved and referenced for whenever you're in the City of Angels next.
+Maybe you'll have a massive layover in LA in the near future, or perhaps you'll find yourself in the city one day and be lost for what to see besides the main Los Angeles attractions.

-To get you brainstorming and excited for your next trip to Los Angeles, I present you with a list of 125 things to do in LA.
+To get you brainstorming and excited for your next trip to Los Angeles, I present you with this detailed LA guide and a list of 100+ things to do in LA.
 Enjoy your time with the stars!